Robin Gill: The Man Behind The Dairy

 One of his favourite dishes, he says, has to be the Truffled Baron Bigod; an oozy melted cheese on homemade fig and walnut sourdough, laced with farm-fresh honey.
 “It kind of sums up everything we do – the homemade bread, the great produce, the sheer comfort and the simplicity of it.”

-Next up, Robin will oversee the dining concepts at the new Great Scotland Yard Hotel in Westminster.
+Next up, chef Robin Gill will oversee the dining concepts at the new Great Scotland Yard Hotel in Westminster.
 He partners with Alex Harper on the ambitious project, the duo having met at Raymond Blanc’s iconic Le Manoir aux Quat’Saisons where they started on the same week.

 “It’s really exciting.
 We’re doing a whiskey bar and working with small distilleries all around the British Isles and Ireland and will be buying small vintages at auction.
 There’s also a tea parlour, a fantastic cocktail bar and in the main restaurant, called The Yard, there’s going to be a real focus on game and butchery.